HP aims to revolutionize computers with motion-control technology

 Under the new deal, HP will initially ship Leap Motion's sensors with its products before eventually embedding the technology directly into HP computers, the companies said.

-The sensors are on sale at major retailers for $80 but will not ship until May 13.
+The sensors are on sale at major retailers for $80 (52 pounds) but will not ship until May 13.
 The companies did not say when the HP devices with built-in sensors would be sold.

 "Consumers want to go to the next level when creating and interacting with digital content," Ron Coughlin, an HP senior vice president in charge of consumer PCs, said in a statement Tuesday.
 "Leap Motion's groundbreaking 3-D motion control combined with HP technology and amazing developer apps will create incredible user experiences."